okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 Another provisioning feature supported by Okta is the mapping of user profile attributes.

-After provisioning is enabled, you can set a profile master to be the "source" application from which users are imported or the target application to which attributes are sent.
+After provisioning is enabled, you can set an application to be the "source" from which users profiles are imported or the "target" to which attributes are sent.

-Okta uses a Profile Editor to map user attributes from the source of truth to the Okta user profile.
+Okta uses a Profile Editor to map specific user attributes from the source application to the Okta user profile.

 ## Lifecycle Management Using Profile Mastering